-The bin tagging initiative is an education program delivered by the City of Canning with the help of the WA Local Government Association (WALGA).
-The program provides direct feedback to residents on how to use the green lid (general waste) and yellow lid (recycling) bins correctly.
-The aim of the program is to help residents reduce their waste and recycle the right items.
+The bin tagging education program provides feedback to residents on how to use their general waste and yellow lid bins correctly.
+The program aims to help residents reduce their waste and recycle the right items.

-The bin tagging program has been running since 2019 and its fifth round will be undertaken from February to April 2022.
-The bin tagging program is all about educating, learning and improving.
-The program has proven during previous rounds to substantially decrease contamination in the kerbside bins.
+The program has been running since 2019 and the next round is scheduled for October/December 2023.
+The program has already proven to decrease contamination in the household bins.

 No, the bin tagging program is an education program.